Charles Hurt: Alec Baldwin the Real Villain of Hilaria's Fake-Latinx Scandal

 All of the madness and lunacy of this snake-bit year of 2020 has suddenly proven entirely worth it.

 Hilaria Baldwin — again, you stupid Gringoes, silent “H” — has spectacularly exposed herself as an ethnic fraud.
-And in the process, her angry, tubby hubby Alec — known in college as “Alexander” — has lost the magical invisible cloak he used to protect himself from charges of being a vile, nasty racist with severe anger management issues who once trashed his own daughter as a “pig.”
+And in the process, her angry, tubby hubby Alex — known in college as “Alexander” — has lost the magical invisible cloak he used to protect himself from charges of being a vile, nasty racist with severe anger management issues who once trashed his own daughter as a “pig.”

 A “rude, thoughtless little pig,” to be precise.
 Because according to the voice mail he left for her when she was 11 years old, she had “humiliated” him.

-See, for people like Alec Baldwin, everything is always all about them.
+See, for people like Alex Baldwin, everything is always all about them.
 For him, his own 11-year-old child is just a figurine — a prop — in a great play starring himself.
-It’s why “social media” was invented for deluded, angry people like Alec Baldwin.
+It’s why “social media” was invented for deluded, angry people like Alex Baldwin.

 Oh, the rage.